-Later, in the 1960s, the United States made its nuclear forces much more survivable by silobasing its ICBMs and putting long-range ballistic missiles on nuclear submarines.
+Later, in the 1960s, the United States made its nuclear forces much more survivable and gains a possible soviet first strike by silo-basing U.S. ICBMs and putting America's long-range ballistic missiles on nuclear submarines.
 The United States also dispersed most of its bombers within the continental United States to a larger number of bases.
-The United States in the 1960s didn't go with early suggestions of mobile ground-basing of its ICBMs, but made sure it had to option to do so later (making the Minuteman light enough to be transported by truck).
+The Air Force didn't go with RAND's suggestions of mobile ground-basing of its ICBMs, but made sure it had to option to do so later (making the Minuteman light enough to be transported by truck).

-After the Soviets acquired enough accurate ICBMs in the 19970s to knock out America's silobased Minutemen and Titan missiles, SAC proposed to launch U.S. missiles at the first warning of a Soviet attack (launch on warning aka LOW) or a nuclear detonation on U.S. soil (launch under attack or LUA).
+After the Soviets acquired enough accurate ICBMs in the 1970s to knock out America's silobased Minutemen and Titan missiles, SAC proposed to launch U.S. missiles at the first warning of a Soviet attack (launch on warning aka LOW) or a nuclear detonation on U.S. soil (launch under attack or LUA).
 The hope was that threatening to launch U.S. ICBMs automatically would deter a Soviet first strike even if our retaliatory ICBM force was itself vulnerable.
 However, the problem with LOW and LUA was that the United States would have to launch its ICBMs without necessarily knowing if the Soviet attack was real or intended.
-This could result in the United States engaging in an all-out nuclear war on false or incomplete information.22
+This could result in engaging in an all-out nuclear war on false or incomplete information.22

 By the 1980s, with missile silos still vulnerable to Soviet ICBMs, the United States considered a number of mobile-basing options for the MX, or Peacekeeper missiles and the Midgetman, the Minuteman's intended successors.
 In an arguably provocative move, the Reagan administration ultimately dealt with the increasing vulnerability of U.S. missile silos by proposing to deploy MX missiles in a closely based, fixed silo system called Dense Pack.
 The idea here was to take advantage of the debris that attacking Soviet missiles would throw up as soon as they hit a U.S. silos.
-Once the debris was thrown up, it would prevent incoming Soviet missiles from being able to destroy the remaining nearby Dense Pack silos before U.S. missiles might be fired against Russia in retaliation.
+Once the debris was thrown up, Dense Pack proponents said that it would prevent incoming Soviet missiles from being able to destroy the remaining nearby Dense Pack silos before U.S. missiles might be fired against Russia in retaliation.
 Some doubted that Dense Pack could survive a Soviet attack and argued it was part of an effort to scare the Soviets into thinking the United States might strike first.
-In any case, shortly after deploying the MX missiles, the Cold War ended and major strategic arms reductions were made (eliminating the U.S. MX/Peacekeeper, Dense Pack, and Midgetman programs and Russia's heaviest ICBMs).
+In any case, shortly after deploying the MX missiles, the Cold War ended, Washington and Moscow dramatically reduced their deployed nuclear weapons forces, and the United States eliminated the MX/Peacekeeper, Dense Pack, and Midgetman missile programs.